 Choosing To Invest in the Eternal

 As I get older, those physical attributes or abilities that I might have been proud of before are stripped away.
-Even if you were lucky to be born with great attractiveness or talents, you will eventually lose them.
-The only thing left is the content of your character which can’t be taken away from you.
+Even if you were lucky to be born with great attractiveness or talents, you would eventually lose them.
+The only thing left is the content of your character, which can’t be taken away from you.
 Instead of investing all our time trying to improve what our bodies look like, we should be investing in what lasts forever.

 1 Timothy 4:8 says “for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.”

 There is nothing wrong with caring about our appearances and investing in a healthy life.
-However, this part of us is surely dying and if our worth is too tightly wrapped up in this, we will be lost as we approach our twilight years.
+However, this part of us is surely dying, and if our worth is too tightly wrapped up in this, we will be lost as we approach our twilight years.
 Instead, we can choose now to be the type of person we should be, making our appearance a secondary factor.
 We can choose to have an attitude of hope, and we can choose to have a character of integrity.
 That way, when time wrinkles our faces and weakens our bodies, we will already know who we are and what is important.